athamega/athamega.github.io/SHEOLYIT/SHEOLYIT/src/PERSEUS.md

 <div dir="ltr">&nbsp;</div>

 <div dir="ltr">
-<div dir="ltr" style="text-align: justify;">There is a&nbsp;<em><strong>monster</strong></em>&nbsp;manifesting itself here in our world, it did not begin here--at least not in our time and from our perspective--and if it does not end here I hope for the sake of the Universe and the future that this place and this time is the end of Creation and the end of Heaven--the end of any place and any force that would seek to perpetuate the dark sickness that I cannot ignore around me--the end of any force that believes it should continue, or that it has any place anywhere near what we call &quot;reality.&quot;&nbsp; &nbsp;Here, those of you that have seen the words that I have brought to you defining the key to this message of freedom, this message that supposedly sets high on pedestal of fire the principles of freedom and knowledge that define the world I believed I grew up on before I saw the hideous face of Medusa first hand--here, those of you that have seen what this message proves to the world--that we are Created, that there is a God, that there is overabundant proof of these truths laced into everything that we are along with proof of the existence of time travel technology and mind control technology and their relationship to our history and religion...&nbsp;<em>here</em>, every one of you that grasps the significance of every single word you speak being designed and encoded with a message from that Creator can see clearly that this monster is here with designed intent of prolonging the lie that we are in reality,&nbsp;<em>the great delusion</em>&nbsp;that we are here only as a product of evolution and nature--of <a href="http://rlny.lamc.la/">time and chance</a>--understand today that this monster is here prolonging Hell, keeping the sick from being healed, and the hungry from being fed--a clear sign of evil--but even more importantly than that it is here destroying our individuality and our&nbsp;<a href="http://key.s.lamc.la/">ability to think clearly</a>, destroying our understanding and ability to use the true nature of our existence, the fact that we are living in virtual reality, to make our civilization stronger--to make the world a better place, it is keeping us from building Heaven.&nbsp; &nbsp;See that we are walking around in the birthplace of God, and the birthplace of Heaven; and this monster is here fighting against his help and his guidance and his desire to &quot;in the beginning,&quot; his desire to have the gate of Jesus Christ envelop the whole of Hell and bring us to northward.</div>
+<div dir="ltr" style="text-align: justify;">There is a&nbsp;<em><strong>monster</strong></em>&nbsp;manifesting itself here in our world, it did not begin here--at least not in our time and from our perspective--and if it does not end here I hope for the sake of the Universe and the future that this place and this time is the end of Creation and the end of Heaven--the end of any place and any force that would seek to perpetuate the dark sickness that I cannot ignore around me--the end of any force that believes it should continue, or that it has any place anywhere near what we call &quot;reality.&quot;&nbsp; &nbsp;Here, those of you that have seen the words that I have brought to you defining the key to this message of freedom, this message that supposedly sets high on pedestal of fire the principles of freedom and knowledge that define the world I believed I grew up on before I saw the hideous face of Medusa first hand--here, those of you that have seen what this message proves to the world--that we are Created, that there is a God, that there is overabundant proof of these truths laced into everything that we are along with proof of the existence of time travel technology and mind control technology and their relationship to our history and religion...&nbsp;<em>here</em>, every one of you that grasps the significance of every single word you speak being designed and encoded with a message from that Creator can see clearly that this monster is here with designed intent of prolonging the lie that we are in reality,&nbsp;<em>the great delusion</em>&nbsp;that we are here only as a product of evolution and nature--of <a href="http://rlny.lamc.la/">time and chance</a>--understand today that this monster is here prolonging Hell, keeping the sick from being healed, and the hungry from being fed--a clear sign of evil--but even more importantly than that it is here destroying our individuality and our&nbsp;<a href="http://key.s.lamc.la/">ability to think clearly</a>, destroying our understanding and ability to use the true nature of our existence, the fact that we are living in virtual reality, to make our civilization stronger--to make the world a better place, it is keeping us from building Heaven.&nbsp; &nbsp;See that we are walking around in the birthplace of God, and the birthplace of Heaven; and this monster is here fighting against his help and his guidance and his desire to &quot;in the beginning,&quot; his desire to have the gate of Jesus Christ envelop the whole of Hell and bring us northward.</div>

 <div dir="ltr" style="text-align: justify;">&nbsp;</div>